CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 Alternatively, at the beginning of the CommandLineInterface, the user can choose to import an existing .ics file for further modification.
 The steps the program takes to do this is essentially identical to that described above.

+`TODO: remove these notes. they remain because im not sure if they contain information we would still like, but they should be gone by the final draft`

 (**Note for ourselves** We need to implement the input class to view/swtich between schedules, and save specific schedules in .ics format.
 For this we need a more sophisticated terminal.
 We will also need to separate our controllers and input if this happens in order to follow clean architecture.
 Please review the use of PicoCLI, or consider a GUI.)

 (**Note for ourselves** We REALLY need to consider how we actually implement this.
 There are a few obvious questions: